 United Methodists understand grace as a gift from God, “the undeserved, unmerited, and loving action of God in human existence through the ever-present Holy Spirit.”

-In an Interpreter magazine article on the gift of grace, Bishop Will Willimon said, "In the Wesleyan tradition, grace can be defined as the power of God working in you to give you a transformed life."
+On the gift of grace, Bishop Will Willimon said, "In the Wesleyan tradition, grace can be defined as the power of God working in you to give you a transformed life."

 We experience three kinds of grace in our life with God — prevenient, justifying and sanctifying.